GenKRU: Background and development

 The Axiata Arena in Bukit Jalil, Kuala Lumpur, where the concert took place.

 The idea for the GenKRU concert began in November 2022 when event manager and founder of Icon Entertainment, Iman Tang reached out to the KRU brothers by sending messages to Yusry, but he replied to him that they have been retired.
 At that time, Yusry himself focus on his directorial career, while his two brothers Norman managing their businesses and Edry resided in the United Kingdom.
 Iman, however, never gave up and continued to persuaded the brothers.
 In September 2024, after a much persuasion, the KRU brothers finally agreed to embarked the concert.
 Iman, who is an avid fan of KRU and grew up with their songs, said he insisted to brought back the brothers on stage as he believed that many of KRU's fans who have been "longing" for their presence on stage, while described them as an iconic music act.
 He said: "This concert is not just about entertainment, but also about paying tribute to the timeless legacy of KRU".

 KRU held a press conference for their upcoming concert on 16 December at the Dadi Cinema in Pavilion Kuala Lumpur and revealed that the theme of this concert will be the 1990s fashion era.
 GenKRU is KRU's first live performance in seven years since their final concert, Gergasi 25 KRU, which was held at Istana Budaya, Kuala Lumpur from 4 to 6 May 2018 in which the KRU brothers decided to retired from their music career after exactly more than 25 years.
 According to Norman, the concert was intended to reunited them and their fans irrespective of generations.
-They also welcomed any other artists to performed on stage at the concert.
+They also welcomed any other artists to perform on stage at the concert.
 He also revealed that there are five organizers and promoters who expressed their interest to organise the GenKRU concert.
-However, most of them doesn't meet the standards desired by the brothers, and there are some even do not know or ever heard their songs.
+However, most of them doesn't meet the standards desired by the brothers, and there are some even doesn't know or ever heard their songs.
 They finally chose Icon Entertainment as the organizer for GenKRU concert as they believed its credibility, while disclosed that its founder, Iman Tang has a "creative background and seriousness" in music business.
 Norman said: "Of course, we want to protect our name and legacy, so Iman is the best choice to organise our concert".
 Prior to the KRU concert, Icon Entertainment has organised concerts for many Malaysian artists including M. Nasir and Siti Nordiana as well as Indonesian artists like Melly Goeslaw and Ungu.